 Over many years, the Institute has built up an extensive zoological collection of 42,000 mammal specimens (fossil and extant).
 It specialises in small mammals and bats from Europe, Arabia, tropical Asia and Africa.
-There are also 19,000 bird specimens of almost 900 species.
+There are also nearly 19,000 bird specimens of almost 900 species.
 These originate from the 19th and 20th centuries and were collected in 95 different countries, although most are from the Palaearctic region.
 The collection is a fine resource for biodiversity researchers and is recognised as being of national and international importance.

 Based on their research, Harrison Institute staff, with international colleagues and students, have published more than 350 scientific papers, reports, and action plans on the world’s biodiversity.